bleaktwig/yuadrem-wiki/docs/kins/hume.md

 Irds believe that a person's soul remains in the body after they die.
 No funeral is celebrated upon death, and bodies are blindfolded and laid to rest inside a communal crypt.
 Thulkraka keep oil urns with the bodies, burning the crypt on the Day of the Immortal, a leap day that occurs every 10 years.
 Dratl kept their crypts open, allowing vultures to eat the remains and the desert sun to dry the rest.
 Qulbaba crypts were often dug below the crown of a banyan tree, allowing [barkskin](barkskin.md) to rise from the bodies of the dead irds.

 ### Names
-While the most common language spoken by irds is Shanise, a language in the [avshenesian branch](../index.md#avshenesian-family), ird naming conventions are related to the [harualian family](../index.md#harualian-family).
+While the most common language spoken by irds is [Shanise](../languages/index.md#avshenesian-family), a language in the [avshenesian family](../index.md#avshenesian-family), ird naming conventions are related to the [harualian family](../languages/index.md#harualian-family).
 By this custom, each ird has two names.
 Their first name is given to them at birth either by their parents or by the village's chief.
 Then, their second name is inherited from a parent of their choice, adding the prefix *u/ud*, which means "son/daughter of".
 It is common in ird culture to admire one's parents, and these names are carried with pride.

-Ird names are often hard to pronounce by native fresian speakers, and as such irds commonly gain nicknames in Fesh.
+Ird names are often hard to pronounce by native frisian speakers, and as such irds commonly gain nicknames in Fesh.
 Common male names in ird culture include:
 Aden, Azat, Daneal, Dirkir, Eastean, Goker, Idrahin, Jakod, Jaldor, Jasin, Kuneit, Ludzu, Nuretin, Nutlar, Rezat, Semir, Shasar, Tajik, Tenel, Shasin, Unut.

 Then, a few common female names are: